Editor Training Programs and Requirements

-According to the U.S. Bureau of Labor Statistics, (www.bls.gov), the minimum educational requirement to become an editor is a bachelor's degree, although some editors may begin their career as an intern or volunteer.
+According to the U.S. Bureau of Labor Statistics, (www.bls.gov), the minimum educational requirement to become an editor is a bachelor's degree, although some editors may be required to begin their career as an intern or volunteer.
 Proof of high school graduation, standardized test scores and at least a 2.0 GPA are required for entry into most bachelor's degree programs.

 Bachelor of Arts in English

-Prior to graduation, some students have an idea of what type of editor that they want to be, whether it's in fashion, editorial or the Internet.
-Information on internships may be found on career websites or through college departments.
 Hands-on, supervised internships are another way for students to explore career paths.
 Under the direction of professional editors, a student's duties may include researching, fact checking, writing and some clerical tasks.
 Internships are typically completed for college credit and taken in the summer.

 Workshops and Seminars